joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/02/us/politics/voters-primary-election-los-angeles-choices.html

 **Adam Hamawy, a Progressive Democrat, Wins House Primary in New Jersey**\
-`Dr. Hamawy, a U.S. Army veteran, faced questions about his past association with an Egyptian cleric who was convicted in 1995 of a conspiracy to wage “a war of urban terrorism.”`\
+`Dr. Hamawy, a U.S. Army veteran, has been an outspoken critic of Israel’s war in Gaza.
+His victory makes him the heavy favorite to win in November in the left-leaning district.`\
 https://www.nytimes.com/2026/06/02/nyregion/new-jersey-house-primary-hamawy.html

 **Deb Haaland wins nomination in New Mexico governor’s race**\